Essential Steps to Take When Wearing a Disposable Particulate RespiratorBielcor

 4. To wear it, place the respirator on your hand with the nosepiece touching your fingertips.
 Cup the mask with your hand with the straps hanging freely below and hold it up to your chin with the nosepiece up.
 Make sure straps are not crisscrossed.
 Place the straps on the back of the head.

-5. Seal the mask to your face by pushing the metal nose clip gently to mold it to the shape of your nose.
+5. Seal the mask by pushing the metal nose clip gently to mold it to the shape of your nose.
 Take a quick breath to check the mask is properly sealed.
 If you feel the air leaking to the outside, then there is not a proper seal.
 If this happens, readjust the nosepiece, or try a different size or model.

 N95 and N99 for Low Hazard Use.